| HONESTe Online Consumer Identity Tips

 bills, and whether you've been sued, arrested or filed for

+bankruptcy.
 Make sure it's accurate and includes only those activities authorized

 by you.
 One of the most common ways identity thefts is discovered